BilalAhmed-Dev/LeaderBoard/readme.md

 ---

-**Cloud Deployment diagram architecture** : [LeaderBoardDiagram.drawio](https://github.com/BilalAhmed-Dev/FullStack-Leaderboad-Challenge/blob/master/LeaderBoardDiagram.drawio) download and open with a tool like [diagrams](https://app.diagrams.net/)
+**Cloud Deployment Architecture diagram** : [Fullstack Leaderboard application architecture.drawio](https://github.com/BilalAhmed-Dev/FullStack-Leaderboad-Challenge/blob/master/docs/Fullstack-Leaderboard-application-architecture.drawio) download and open with a tool like [diagrams](https://app.diagrams.net/)

 The cloud deployment guide uses Azure AKS service, you need to have a valid Azure subscription and sufficient access to the required services.